ska24679/getandcleanassignment/README.md

 This assumes the dataset is in the current working directory, in a directory named "UCI HAR Dataset".
 The script "get_data.R" can be used to pull down the dataset and unzip it.

+The script "run_analysis.R" generates a tidy dataset from the full dataset, and saves it to a file named "tidydata.csv".

-The resulting tidy dataset is named tidydata.csv.
-The first two columns are for the subject's ID number, and the activity.
-The remaining columns are averages(mean) of of the observations of the features for the specified subject and activity.
+The first two columns of "tidydata.csv" are for the subject's ID number, and the activity.
+The remaining columns are the features.
+Each row contains a subject's ID number, activity, and a mean of the observations of the features.

 See UCI HAR Dataset/features_info.txt and UCI HAR Dataset/README.txt for more information about collection procedures, preprocessing, and filtering.